WASdev/sample.appclient.basiccalc/README.md

 * content-assist for server configuration (server configuration is minimal but the tools can help you find what you need)
 * automatic incremental publish of applications so that changes can be written and tested locally without doing a build/publish cycle or restarting the server (the server does restart nice and quickly but it's still nice not being forced to do it!)

 Installing WDT on Eclipse is a simple drag and drop process as explained on [wasdev.net][wasdev-wdt].
+Note that WDT support for client is not available yet but coming soon.

 [wasdev-wdt]: https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/